kajal-singh-27/SQL-Project/README.md

 Getting Started:-

-1- Clone the repository to your local machine: git clone https://github.com/Gaurav-Singh-DS/SQL-Project.git
+1- Clone the repository to your local machine: https://github.com/kajal-singh-27/SQL-Project.git

 2- Navigate to the project directory: cd SQL-Project